O-I-X/OmxHwPlayer/README.md

 ## Omx-Halloween-Player
 #### (for Raspberry Pi)

-version 0.1.0</center>
+version 0.9.0</center>

 **Installation:**

 - place the setprompt.sh script in /usr/local/bin/
   (it hides & restores the console command prompt and cursor. otherwise one could see the terminal for a brief moment inbetween videos)
-- video files have to be in subfolders named Buffer, Timed and Videos in the players work directory (~/OmxHwPlayer)
+- video files and images have to be in subfolders Idle, Timed and Videos in the players work directory (~/OmxHwPlayer) or in the root of an USB jump drive
+- when using a USB jump drive, add its UUID to the fstab file to allow auto mounting during boot directly under /media.
+  (ie. UUID=A3C0-96B1   /media   auto  nosuid,nodev,nofail,noatime  0 0)
+- you must add 'usb' as parameter to start the player using the videos from the jump drive (i.e. by adding it to the 'gohw'-alias in autostart.inc), when there are also videos in the players work directory. otherwise the player will always use the local video files. only if there are no local videos, you can omit the 'usb' parameter, as the player tries to find videos under /media when there are no local files.
 - make sure .bashrc sources the autostart.inc file as its last instruction
-- make sure omxplayer is installed
+- make sure omxplayer and fbi (frame buffer image viewer) are installed

 **Alias commands:**